tkellen/kwm/README.md

 ./kwm
 ```

-> It is a goal of this project that a new operator will be able to learn how to
-> use KWM and deploy a cluster using the command line only (assuming they have
-> already created servers).
-This is a work in progress.
-If you try this tool and
-> find yourself stuck, please open an issue!

 ## Introduction
 This project aims to be a self-guided learning tool and solution for automating
 the creation and maintenance of Kubernetes clusters.

 "Without Magic" refers to a design goal of supporting introspection and overall
 simplicity as a core tenant.
-This project is built using two simple tools that
+This project is built using two reliable tools that
-operators have relied on for 40 years: environment variables and shell scripts.
+operators have been using for 40 years: environment variables and shell scripts.

+> Learning to use KWM should be possible by running KWM itself.
+This is a work
+> in progress.
+If you try and find yourself stuck, please open an issue.

 ### Why?
 [This work began as a study on how to run my own cluster].
 As a consummate DIYer